Xwedodah: Pahlavi

 Xwedodah became a more solidified doctrine in the Pahlavi/Middle Persian literature of post-Sassanian Zoroastrianism.
 In Zoroastrian cosmogony as explained by the Pahlavi text Bundahishn, Ahura Mazda is said to not have sired the other divine creations but rather to have fashioned or set them in their proper places and is referred to as both "mother", through spiritual nurturing, and "father", through material development, of all existence.
 The Denkard, which includes passages encouraging the action, and the Dadestan-i Denig both claim that not only was the world created through xwedodah, but humanity from the Consanguine marriage of Mashya and Mashyana, who were born from the spiritually-incestuous relationship of Keyumars (produced from xwedodah with Armaiti) and Spenta Armaiti, also developed from it to the pleasure of Ahura Mazda.
 In the third book of the Denkard, which consists of a collection of Wisdom literature that can at times contradict itself, regarding an inquiry whether it was appropriate to marry a Hebrew, xwedodah is referred to not as consanguine marriage but rather as marriage within the faith which is viewed as providing honor and strength to those who engage in it and can include incestuous relationships of various kinds.
+After discussing the mythological origins of the various forms of xwedodah, it expresses the following view on parent–child sexual relations in such societies:

+It is (well) known that among some nations sexual congress with (ones) children is considered to be highly pleasurable and in accordance with religion, but the cause of this (custom) must necessarily be some inferior descendants of some person of a different race and of a perverse religion... therefore, this is an improper and incestuous marriage custom.
+If so, such a person has thereby no part in the prayers to the Self-existent and in the joy of heaven, but gives rise thereby to increased harm, and, while doing no benefit, is not of a pleasant aspect, and has many blemishes.

+However, it does not say the same about relationships between siblings.

 The Revayats, dating from the 1400s as a series of clerical communications, further solidify this broader view of xwedodah while encouraging the incestuous nature of it also noting that the practice had not been extant in centuries and the Shahnameh has it mentioned in passing.
 According to the revayats, the marriage between a mother and her son is the most superior type of xwedodah, followed by that of father and daughter, which is followed by that of brother and sister.
 The xwedodah becomes even more superior if the mother/daughter is also the half-sister of her son/father.

+In the book Wizidagiha-i Zadspram marriage between Next of kin is considered the best means of ensuring the purity of the lineage.
+In Shāyest nē Shāyest it is said that Ahura Mazda created three things to prevent Ahriman from harming humans, including marriage between next of kin.